 Eligibility

-4. Adjustments to the eligibility period due to significant career interruptions, such as parental/carer responsibilities or illness, will be considered on the basis of a short statement from the candidate.
+- Adjustment to the eligibility period of between 7-12 years for part-time employment and significant career interruptions (at least 2-3 months), such as parental/carer responsibilities or illness, are welcome and will be considered on the basis of a short statement from the candidate.
+Typically, part-time employment or interruption will be considered pro-rata while primary care of a dependant child including parental leave will give up to 2 years eligibility extension.

 To check your exemption eligibility, please email ausoptsoc@gmail.com before preparing your application with a short statement outlining your case for exemption.
 The committee will respond promptly.